-The simplified expenses method is great to avoid lengthy calculations and receipt collection.
+The simplified expenses method is great for avoiding lengthy calculations and receipt collection.
 With it, you use a flat rate set by HMRC to calculate your mileage allowance claim.
 The flat rate covers all vehicle costs for your business driving such as fuel, maintenance, depreciation, insurance, road tax etc.

 Other expenses you can claim

-As self-employed, you can also claim any accommodation and meals, as well as travel with other vehicles (e.g. airfares) when on a business trip.
+As a self-employed person, you can also claim any accommodation and meals, as well as travel with other vehicles (e.g. airfares) when on a business trip.